Last Updated: April 1, 2021

 New Harmony presents several lessons in small town character.

 1. The repetition of particular elements makes the town seem cohesive.
-In this case, watch for interesting doors and apertures, trees and gardens, a vigorous religious or spiritual emphasis, blending of the public and private spheres almost to the point of being very unsure of where one ends and the other begins.
+In this case, watch for interesting doors and apertures, trees and gardens, a vigorous religious or spiritual emphasis, and blending of the public and private spheres almost to the point of being very unsure of where one ends and the other begins.

 2. Historic buildings from the 1820s are preserved, but startling new architectural statements from two world-renowned 20th century architects add a huge amount of interest to what would be in the town otherwise.
 Some people find these very modern elements just bring discord, but we think they are signs of a living, functioning town.

 3. As surprising as it is to see some large-scale buildings in a small town, it all fits together because there are several really old buildings, several modern pieces that would seem out of place otherwise, and a core commercial street and residential district that are archetypal for small Midwestern towns.

-Very visible to tourist and resident alike, public art and interpretive signage everywhere, contribute greatly to the ambiance.
+4. Very visible to tourist and resident alike, public art and interpretive signage everywhere contribute greatly to the ambiance.
 These vary from tributes to friends to sayings of well-known figures.
 While not essential to all small towns by any means, every town needs to think about whether it is famous for, what reflects its history, or what natural features are outstanding, and build a theme from those.